 LACMTA is constructing a new Light Rail Transit (LRT) line through the Crenshaw/LAX Corridor.
 The Line will travel 8.5 miles from the existing Metro Exposition Line at Crenshaw and Exposition Boulevards to the Green Line and will serve the cities of Los Angeles, Inglewood, El Segundo, and portions of unincorporated Los Angeles County.
-The project consists of Segments A, B1, B2, and C. Now the AMC (Airport Metro Connector) Station is under construction in Segment A; it will connect to the future LAX APM.
-To avoid the AMC construction zone but allow revenue service, the Crenshaw/LAX project partially opened to the public on October 7, 2022, from the Expo/Crenshaw Station to Westchester/Veterans Station, with a turnback operation north of the AMC.
+The project consists of Segments A, B1, B2, and C. Now the AMC (Airport Metro Connector) Station is under construction in Segment A; it will connect to the East Intermodal Transportation Facility (EITF) of the future LAX APM.
+To avoid the AMC construction zone but allow revenue service, the Crenshaw/LAX project, now known as the K Line, partially opened to the public on October 7, 2022, from the Expo/Crenshaw Station to Westchester/Veterans Station, with a turnback operation north of the AMC.
 The rest of the alignment leading south to the future LAX APM and the existing Metro C Line (formerly Green) will open within the next 2 years.